 For example, is the scene or subject constrained by the frame or does it appear alone within its surroundings?

 Can you employ a more dramatic angle of view (e.g., worms eye or birds eye) to produce a more emotive result?

 Consider how the quality, direction and color of the light affects the mood of the image.

-Likewise, is the color palette of a photo predominantly pastel or highly saturated, monochromatic or displaying contrasting colors?
+You might also ask yourself if the color palette of a photo is predominantly pastel or highly saturated, monochromatic or displaying contrasting colors?

 As a case in point the photo directly above shows a difficult road ahead, along a steep and narrow path, through the mist on a cold winter’s day on Yellow Mountain.

 The heavy blue monochromatic color palette is a result of the weather, which alters the color of the light.

 I can tell you the cold, flat and diminishing light only added to the sense of foreboding I felt as the mist rolled in.